-In this passage we hear the continuation of a significant dialogue between Jesus and his disciples.
+Our reading does not stand alone, since in this Gospel passage we hear the continuation of a significant dialogue between Jesus and his disciples.
 The essence of our reading seems pretty simple: a short question and answer between Peter and Jesus, followed by a parable.
 The topic is forgiveness, in particular continuing the theme of forgiving someone who is a brother or sister in the faith.
-It would be easy to let it all slip by with a ho-hum yawn, thinking "yeah, forgiveness, yadda, yadda, yadda" or worse yet to ignore it especially because of the harsh language and images with which it ends.
+It would be easy to let it all slip by with a ho-hum yawn, thinking "yeah, yeah, forgiveness, yadda, yadda, yadda" - or worse yet to ignore it especially because of the harsh language and images with which it ends.